tigpss90-coder/525/README.md

 - Direct DOM manipulation for drag operations (no re-renders during drag)
 - `useCallback` hooks to prevent unnecessary function recreations
 - Event listener cleanup in `useEffect` return functions
+- Snap calculations only run during active drag operations
+- Guide rendering is conditional and only active when snapping occurs
+- History snapshots use efficient string comparison for change detection

 ### Component Interaction Flow